1. Answers

 Conclusion

-In this example, we demonstrated how to use ‘EnvironmentName’ as an array in Pulumi CLI using TypeScript.
+In this example, we demonstrated how to use ‘EnvironmentName’ as an array in Pulumi CLI using Go.
 By defining an array of environment names and using a loop to create resources for each environment, you can easily manage multiple environments with a single Pulumi program.
-This approach simplifies the management of cloud resources and makes it easier to maintain consistency across different environments.
+This approach simplifies the management of cloud resources and ensures consistency across different environments.
+Using Go with Pulumi provides a powerful and efficient way to manage infrastructure as code.

 Deploy this code